 - "Alterations or no, the interior looks fine in a vacuum and functions well. … After a few hours behind the wheel, we even shined up to the next-generation iDrive and the Rube Goldberg e-shifter lever.
 However, newer crossovers like the 2011 Lincoln MKX feature more innovative interior designs that will cause the arguably traditional and straightforward design of the X5 to look dated and behind the curve." -- Autoblog

 The 2012 BMW X5 comes standard with 10-way power-adjustable, leatherette front bucket seats and split-folding rear seats that recline and slide forward and backward for easier entrance to the optional third row.
 Reviewers say that while the X5’s front seats are generally comfortable, the second row is mounted too low to the ground for some adults.
 The available third row is only fit for children, and entry and exit require an awkward climb.
-If you need those extra two seats, checking the option box will add $3,150 to your bottom line, since adding a third row requires you to also opt for an upgrade to leather upholstery.
-Heated front seats come standard on xDrive35i Premium and Sport Activity models, as well as xDrive50i models, but are a $500 option on base and diesel models.
+Heated front seats come standard on xDrive35i Premium and Sport Activity models, as well as xDrive50i models, but are an option on base and diesel models.

 - "The front seats are nicely shaped and adjust for a wide range of body types (the optional comfort seats offer even more adjustment).
 The 2012 X5's cabin is not without its drawbacks, though.
 The second-row seats are mounted a bit too low to the floor, even though headroom is plentiful.
 Longer-legged passengers will likely bemoan this seating position, as it forces knees upwards." -- Edmunds